 Slovak Airlines was an airline company offering flights from and to several cities in Slovakia.
 Cheap flights to Slovakia from UK, for example.
-The airline also flies scheduled services from Bratislava to Brussels, Belgium (7 weekly, codeshare with Austrian, Fokker 100) and Moscow Sheremetyevo (4 weekly, codeshare Aeroflot, Fokker 100).
+The airlines also flew scheduled services from Bratislava to Brussels, Belgium (7 weekly, codeshare with Austrian, Fokker 100) and Moscow Sheremetyevo (4 weekly, codeshare Aeroflot, Fokker 100).

 After the break-up of the former Czechoslovakia, the Slovak Republic found itself in a specific situation in the area of air transport, in that no transport company remained and even in the past there had never been an effective network of airlines directly connecting Slovakia with the rest of the world.
 Not a single aircraft or foreign embassy remained in Slovakia.